Jody Davis Executive Director

 Jody Davis is the Executive Director and Founder of Coram Deo Recovery.
 Jody has a passion to teach and empower people to believe for greater things.
-With over 10 years’ work experience in the field of addiction recovery and also with a success story about escaping from a life of drug and alcohol addiction over 25 years ago, Jody Davis speaks across the State of CT at recovery meetings, church services and for secular organizations and companies where she shares her personal story and provides support for others going through addiction or who have family members ensnared in this ugly lifestyle.
+With over 15 years’ work experience in the field of addiction recovery and with her own story about escaping from a life of drug and alcohol addiction over 30 years ago, Jody Davis speaks across the State of CT at recovery meetings, church services and for secular organizations and companies where she shares her personal story and provides support for others going through addiction or who have family members stuck in the cycle of addiction.

 A graduate of Eastern CT State University with a Bachelor of Arts in Sociology and a Minor in Criminology, Tania has spent most of her career working for Hartford Healthcare at Natchaug hospital as a Mental Health worker.
 She is bi-lingual and has numerous certifications, including Domestic Violence Counselor, Sexual Assault Crisis Counselor and Non-Violent Crisis Prevention.

 A native of New Britain, Tania is excited to be a part of the Coram Deo Recovery Team, giving back to the community where she was raised.
 She believes her purpose is to use her positive energy and caring nature to support and inspire others to see life and experience greater things.

 In her spare time Tania loves to spend time with family, play Dutch Blitz, ride bikes and take care of her bird, Tweety